Denis-Tojaga/Denis-Tojaga/README.md

-## I'm a Student at Faculty of Information Technologies!
+## Software engineering student at Faculty of Information Technologies!